Chanel recalls Le Corbusier in glittering, snow-white and red collection

 "It's like modern sculpture, in modern materials, but with baroque elements," Lagerfeld said backstage after his show held at the Grand Palais in Paris.
 "This is the story of Le Corbusier going to Versailles."

-Were the sparkling panels adorning the fronts of ivory-coloured jackets a nod to the architect's famous Villa Savoye on the outskirts of Paris, with its long panels of windows?
+Were the sparkling panels adorning the fronts of ivory-colored jackets a nod to the architect's famous Villa Savoye on the outskirts of Paris, with its long panels of windows?

 Did the nubby plaids with their repeating patterns of black, orange and red recall the stacked residential housing promoted by the urban planner, whose real name was Charles-Edouard Jenneret, in his search for utopian city design?